infracost/docs/docs/getting_started.md

 --no-color         Turn off colored output (default: false) --log-level value  Use "debug" to troubleshoot, can be set to "info" or "warn" in CI/CD systems to reduce noise
 ```

-Run `infracost feedback` if you'd like to submit feedback directly to the Infracost team.

-## Onboarding

-[Ali](https://www.linkedin.com/in/alikhajeh1/), co-founder of Infracost, does a personal onboarding with new users.
-This onboarding is customized to your goals and includes setting up CI/CD if required.
-Book your own [here](http://calendly.com/alikhajeh1/infracost-onboarding).